An easy and delicious refreshment made of fresh veggies and fruit

 Also, it’s vegan-friendly and gluten free so that anyone who wishes to enjoy this drinkable soup gets the chance!

-Gazpacho is a very adaptable recipe and there are a few popular fruit-infused variations, like the one with watermelon, that have become very popular.
+Gazpacho is a very adaptable recipe, and there are a few fruit-infused variations, like the one with watermelon, that have become very popular.

-Adding fruits to gazpacho is great because it gives your dish a sweet hint and tasty nuances without the need of any extra seasoning.
+Adding fruits to gazpacho is great because it gives your dish a sweet hint and tasty nuances.

 Most probably you won’t taste which fruits are used in your gazpacho but get a subtle hint of fruity goodness in every spoonful.

-The traditional gazpacho recipe (also known in Spain as gazpacho andaluz) is made of tomatoes, green pepper, cucumber, garlic salt, white wine vinegar and olive oil.
+Traditional gazpacho (also known in Spain as gazpacho andaluz) is made of tomatoes, green pepper, cucumber, garlic salt, white wine vinegar and olive oil.